magisterquis/procrastinationedr/README.md

 consists of prioritized regular expressions used to decide whether to print program executions logged by `auditd(8)`.

 The priority is an integer.
-Higher numbers take priority.
+Lower numbers take priority.

 The regular expression is, well, a regular expression.
 Each program's argument vector will be joined with spaces and checked against each regular expression